 If devices are stolen from users, organizations may find their network open to further attack.

 BYOD devices can be equipped with anti-virus software and security apps to prevent attacks or unauthorized access to school networks.

 May cause distractions

-While BYOD is beneficial to both students and their organizations, bringing personal devices into the classroom leaves students with the opportunity to take advantage and use their device for personal reasons.
+While BYOD is beneficial to both students and their organizations, bringing personal devices into a bring your own device classroom leaves students with the opportunity to take advantage and use their device for personal reasons.